Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Returning a Cat

-Our goal is to make loving, lifetime matches for you and the cat you adopted.
-But we recognize that sometimes things don’t go as planned.
-If you are experiencing difficulties with a newly adopted cat, please contact your adoption counselor or reach out to our CAT Helpline right away for assistance.
-If you’ve adopted your cat within the past 60 days, you can contact us to schedule a return appointment—we cannot accept walk-ins.
+We’re here for you and your cat on adoption day — and for all the life events after.
+Our hope is to make loving, long-term matches, but we recognize that sometimes things don’t go as planned.
+If you’re experiencing difficulties with a newly adopted cat, please contact your adoption counselor or reach out to us at [email protected] right away for assistance.
+If you’ve adopted your cat within the past 60 days, you can contact us to schedule a return appointment.